AleksandrRogov/DynamicsWebApi/README.md

-# CrmWebApi
+# DynamicsWebApi
-CrmWebApi is a javascript Microsoft Dynamics CRM Web API helper library.
+DynamicsWebApi is a javascript Microsoft Dynamics CRM Web API helper library.

 The project is currently under development.

 Any suggestions are welcome!

 ## Quick Start
-In order to use a library CrmWebApi.js needs to be added as a Web Resource in CRM.
+In order to use a library DynamicsWebApi.js needs to be added as a Web Resource in CRM.

 ### Examples
 #### Create a record